maxchampoux/fx4biz-rest/README.md

 ```
 Method: POST
-URL: /accounts/
+URL: /accounts
 ```
 This service permits to reference a new account.
 This service include verifications on the format of the account created.
-The API has been made in order to accept the local specification of cross-boarder payments.
+The API has been made in order to accept local specification of cross-boarder payments.

-The Api accepts the following formats of external bank accounts :
+The Api accepts the following formats of `external bank` accounts :
 - Bic & Iban
 - Local UK format
 - Local US format